 And don’t underestimate the power of the washing machine!
 You can pack half the amount of clothes and just do a wash mid-week – genius!

 Now this is a facility like no other, yet it’s as rare as hen’s teeth in small resorts.
 An old fashioned “play barn” where the owners dump their own children’s old toys simply won’t do.
 It needs to be staffed and operated to a high standard.
 Kids clubs are expensive to operate, which is why many small resorts avoid them.
 But they can make a huge difference to your holiday, by enabling your children to enjoy structured play whilst you relax by the pool.

 Off for a Swim

 In a hotel you get a great pool complex, so demand it on your specialist child friendly holiday too.
-Ask for a choice of pools, splash pool, hot tub.
+Ask for two pools not one!
 And you want them heated to a decent temperature.
 At this point, watch most resort owners run for the hills!

 I suppose it would be too much to ask for a fitness centre with daily classes, a gym and a massage studio?
 Imagine Roussillon offers these as standard, but even our countryside competitors who charge eye-wateringly high prices just can’t match our fitness facilities.

 This can make a huge difference to your holiday.
 Kids are demanding, so sometimes you need a little bit of time to yourself.
 Imagine a place where restaurants are booked for you and itineraries offered!
 Where personalized running routes or personal training programmes are always available – for you personally.

 The Best Child Friendly Resort in France

 We hope our little guide has been helpful.
 We want you to be able to choose a great child friendly holiday and obviously we’d love it to be here with us at Imagine Roussillon!